JAC Refine S7

-The JAC Refine S7 is a mid-size CUV that was produced by JAC Motors.
+The JAC Refine S7 is a compact crossover SUV produced by JAC Motors.
 In Mexico is assembled in CKD kits in Cudad Sahagún plant by Giant Motors and was renamed JAC Sei 7.
 In Latin America the vehicles was sold as JAC T80.

 Overview

 The Refine S7 was a mid-size crossover that was positioned above the compact Refine S5 crossover.

 The engine options of the Refine S7 includes a 1.5L turbo putting out 174 hp and 251 Nm of torque and a 2.0L turbo producing 190 hp and 280 Nm of torque, with both engines available with a six-speed manual transmission or a six-speed DCT.
 The engine lineup of the Refine S7 is exactly the same as the Refine A60 sedan.

 The Refine S7 is available in both five-seat and seven-seat versions.
 Pricing of the Refine S7 ranges from 109,800 yuan to 129,800 yuan.
 A facelift was launched in 2018 slightly altering the front grilles and bumper and changing the tail lamps to red.